The Cost of Living in Qatar: A Quick Guide

 Famous for its luxury lifestyle and towering skyscrapers, Qatar is one of the wealthiest countries in the world.
 But what is the cost of living in Qatar really like?

-While it is undeniable that this is a fascinating country with a rich culture and plenty to offer residents, it is also important to be aware of the cost of living in such a luxurious nation before making the move.
+It is undeniable that this is a fascinating country with a rich culture and plenty to offer residents.
+However, it is also important to be aware of the cost of living in such a luxurious nation before making the move.

 So, if you’re so excited about the upcoming FIFA World Cup and you’re already thinking about moving to Qatar for good, you’ve come to the right place.
-This guide will give you an overview of the average costs of housing, food, bills, and other necessary expenses in Qatar so, should you choose to venture into this exciting Arabic country, you can be financially prepared.
+This guide will give you an overview of the average costs of housing, food, bills, and other necessary expenses in Qatar.
+Because, should you choose to venture into this exciting Arabic country, you want to be financially prepared, right?

 Rent in Qatar is notoriously expensive.
 In fact, according to a report by Numbeo, Qatar is the 6th most expensive country in the world for rent.
 How expensive exactly?
 Let’s just say that the average cost of a one-bedroom apartment in the city center is a whopping $3,900.